dwblair/Riffle-Getting-Started/step-by-step.markdown

 This repo will cover:

-- A quick overview of the hardware: switches, indicator lights, and battery ports
+- A quick [overview of the Riffle hardware](./step-by-step.markdown#riffle-hardware): switches, indicator lights, and battery ports
 - A basic test of the hardware (does the on-board LED blink?)

 As well as the required steps for setting yourself up to program a Riffle: